esyywar/Arduino-Interactive-LED-Strip/README.md

 ## PCB-Design

-PCB designed in KiCAD to recreate this controller!
-Complete bill of materials provided.
+PCB designed in KiCAD to recreate this controller
-Can be assembled for about 30 - 70 CAD depending on how much you spend for PCB fabrication and the LED strip.
+Can be assembled for about 40 - 80 CAD depending on how much you spend for PCB fabrication and the LED strip.